Rogues History of Barbados

-Barbados offers the visitor a variety of activities.
-There are the water-based activities such as diving, fishing, other water sports, coastal cruises, or just simply relaxing on the gorgeous beaches.
+Rogues Guide Barbados Culture Attractions features a variety of activities for visitors of all ages and tastes.
+There are water-based activities such as diving, fishing, other water sports, coastal cruises, or just simply relaxing on the gorgeous beaches.

 Be sure to visit Harrisons Cave, a natural wonder, also the Flower Forest and Orchid World to see the flora of the island.

 If you are a golfer there are several golf courses for your enjoyment.
 Cricket lovers can watch the local matches or visit Barbados when international matches are being played.

 Take a trip on the Atlantis submarine and enjoy the natural beauty of the waters around the island.
 There is something to please visitors of all age groups.

 Rogues Guide Barbados culture and attractions would not be complete without showcasing its wide range of restaurants.
 Ranging from gourmet to those which provide many tasty local dishes which must be sampled.
 Barbados flying fish has a worldwide reputation and its famous “cou-cou” should be tried.
 Pudding and souse is another Barbadian favorite.